-If you are struggling with this or need some clarification, just contact me and I'll help, but it's really very easy to register and maintain a web domain.
-It's really no more complicated than buying something on Amazon.
+If you are struggling with this or need some clarification, just contact me and I'll help you get started, but it's really very easy and no more complicated than buying something on Amazon.

 My abilities in graphic design start and end with drawings of a badly formed stick man.
 It's not what I do and I like to concentrate on building websites.

 If you look around, there are many companies putting themselves forward as "full service" providers, who offer to produce logos, packaging and websites.
 They'll also handle your social media campaigns and run Google ad campaigns or Facebook advertising for you.

 To me this all sounds a bit fishy, rather like a jack of all trades who simply wants your money, so I don't mess about with graphic design or make bold claims about marketing and other shenanigans.

 In specific cases I am happy pointing you towards one or two graphics specialists with proven track records who concentrate on just one area and do it well.

 As a web designer I can work anywhere with an internet connection and it wouldn't change the services I can offer.
 In the same spirit I am happy to work with customers all over the world.